lwa-project/data_recorder/SpectrogramViewerOld/ReadMe.txt

 Introduction
 ============
-  NOTE: This readme is out-of-data, and will beupdated shortly

-  SpectrogramViewer2 is a userspace tool to display spectrogram data recorded with DROS.
+  SpectrogramViewer is a userspace tool to display spectrogram data recorded with DROS.
 This is a pre-alpha release of the utility, and may not perform exactly as expected.
 The known limitations are described in the 'Limitations' section.